al13mi/ROX/README.md

 openvswitch
 Keras (implies the installation of either Tensorflow or Theano)

-Make sure you install the -dev versiosn of the packages (the ones with the headers as we need these to compile).
+Make sure you install the -dev version of the packages as well (the ones with the headers as we need these to compile).
 For capnp, you will also need to install pycapnp from pip (pip install pycapnp)